Hungrated/hungratjs/README.md

 npm run doc
 ```

->  Then visit `dist/docs/index.html` or `http://localhost:9000/docs/index.html` if you are in test environment.
+> Visit `dist/docs/index.html` or `http://localhost:9000/docs/index.html` if you are in test environment.

 ### 5 Build